Xetibo/ReSet-Doc/sections/result/application.typ

 supplement: "Listing",
 caption: [ReSet settings box])<reset_settings_box>

-Alongside this, ReSet uses a GTK native Flowbox which houses the containers.
-Using the Flowbox, ReSet can ensure the usage of optimal available screen space by dynamically resizing its children.
-This translates to a window that doesn't feel empty, even on ultrawide monitors.
-At the same time, the flowbox provides the response design aspects that users have gotten used to on web applications.
-This means that ReSet can also be used on vertical monitors without issues.
+#pagebreak()

 #subsubsection("Listeners")
-Just like in @DaemonImplementation, the listeners are DBus clients that activate a callback function on receival of an event.
+The listeners are DBus clients that activate a callback function on receiving an event.
 The events themselves always have the same structure with possible events being: added, removed, changed.

 // typstfmt::off